zx80/flask-simple-auth/README.md

 ### Parameters

 Request parameters (HTTP or JSON) are translated automatically to named function parameters, by relying on function type annotations.
-The decorator guesses whether parameters are mandatory based on provided default values, i.e. they are optional when a default is provided.
+Parameters are considered mandatory unless a default value is provided.

 ```python
 @app.get("/something/<id>", authorize=…)